ibm-cloud-docs/cephaas/billing_view.md

 # Billing
 {: #billing}

-In Fusion as a Service, you can select the type of infrastructure you want to include in your deployment:
+In IBM Fusion as a service, you can select the type of infrastructure you want to include in your deployment:

 Compute
 :   For managing compute resources such as vCPUs, memory, GPUs, and cluster deployments.
 Enables you to provision and manage Red Hat OpenShift on IBM Cloud Satellite clusters in your on-premises environment with fully managed IBM SRE support, self-service cluster provisioning, automated lifecycle management, and GPU support for AI and data-intensive workloads.